stacherzakp/Stacktrack/README.md

-# stacktrack
+# Stacktrack
-Stacktrack - pastebin alternative for local usage
+Pastebin alternative for local usage.

 Web application as an alternative for pastebin, allows to serve a text content via unique URL.
 Can be deployed in internal network as an internal tool.

+### Functionalities
+- creating content from text input or file (up to 5mb)
+- serving content via unique urls
+- searching by title/author
+- last 10 pastes
+- securing paste by password (optional)

 ## Preview